valtimo-platform/valtimo-docker-compose/README.md

 ### Starting up
 This repository offers two options for starting up the supporting services for Valtimo:
-- Including the Objects API and Objecttypes API
+- Including the Valtimo backend and frontend
 - Keycloak and database only

-### Including the Objects API and Objecttypes API
+### Including Valtimo images
-Execute the following command: `docker compose --profile objecten up -d`
+Execute the following command: `docker compose --profile valtimo up -d`

 The following services will be started:
 | Service                    | Mapped port |